 But, if you only get the chance to visit one museum while in Vegas, do yourself a favor and check out the Neon Boneyard.
 The Strip has changed a lot over the years, and much of the old neon has been replaced by LCD and LED displays.
 The Neon Museum has collected much of the original neon from old Las Vegas and assembled it into an impressive display.

-Walking through what feels like part junkyard, part art gallery will take you through 150 years of Vegas history.
+Walking through what feels like a part junkyard and part art gallery will take you through 150 years of Las Vegas history.
 The experience of walking through piles of glowing signage is a bit surreal but in the best possible way.
 The museum is open during the day, but it really comes alive at night when the neon signs light up in all their glory.

-The Neon Museum Boneyard isn’t all that well known, but it’s one of the coolest attractions in the area.
+The Neon Museum Boneyard is one of the coolest attractions in the area.
+It’s Sin City without the sin.
 Be sure to check it out.
-You may also want to check out a list of all the museums that Las Vegas has to offer at vegas.com.

 The Grand Canyon

-It’s pretty easy to plan a day trip out to the Grand Canyon from Las Vegas.
-About a four-hour drive will take you over the Hoover Dam and out to one of America’s most recognizable landmarks.
+If you’re spending a week or longer in Vegas, it’s pretty easy to plan a day trip out to one of the rims of the Grand Canyon (Grand Canyon West).
+About a two-hour drive will take you over the Hoover Dam and out to one of America’s most recognizable landmarks.
 Spanning up to eighteen miles wide and dropping as far as a mile down, the Grand Canyon is a magnificent spectacle.

 If anyone in your group hasn’t seen the Grand Canyon, the drive is well worth it.
 There are lots of ways to take in the Grand Canyon and learn about its geological significance and history.